t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

 vectors and vector spaces and demonstrates how to use these operations to define a measure of of semantic similarity.
-We then turn to static word embeddings to discuss concept modeling as well as embedding analogies; a final experiment demonstrates how to disambiguate parts-of-speech in embeddings.
+We then turn to static word embeddings to discuss concept modeling as well as embedding analogies; a final experiment demonstrates how to disambiguate part-of-speech tags in embeddings.

 + **Data**: a document-term matrix representation of Melanie Walsh’s [corpus][corpus] of ~380 obituaries from the _New York Times_ and tagged